fry-guy/mister-ao486-command-line-tools-cli/README.md

 ### External dependencies

-`aotools` still relies on the same external programs and data files the original scripts required.
+Several key functionalities of `aotools` require external programs and data files.
 None are bundled: `qemu-system-i386`, `chdman`, and `mtools` are separately licensed programs; the VHD templates and boot floppy contain copyrighted Microsoft system files that cannot be redistributed.

-`aotools install` can download all of them from known community-hosted sources, the same way installers such as `update_all.sh` handle content they cannot bundle themselves.
-It asks first, then requires pressing Enter to proceed or Esc to cancel before downloading anything.
+`aotools install` can instead download all of them from known community-hosted sources, the same way installers such as `update_all.sh` handle content they cannot bundle themselves.
+It asks first, then requires pressing Enter to proceed or Esc to cancel before downloading.

 | File | Used by | Location | Source |
 |---|---|---|---|